-One- and two-family dwellings, motel rooms, rooming houses and homes built before 1977 are required to comply with the new law.
+One- and two-family dwellings, motel rooms, rooming houses and homes built before 1977 are required to comply with this law.
 The Department of Community Affairs urges local fire officials and property owners/landlords to work together to ensure compliance.
 An owner of a one- or two-family home must demonstrate compliance prior to a sale or change of occupancy.
 Landlords who fail to comply with these regulations will be cited by the municipality and sent violation notices.

 Contact your local fire department and the Department of Community Affairs, Division of Fire Safety at 609-633-6132 for assistance if your landlord is not complying with this law, and/or if the battery malfunctions.
 Community Affairs and your local fire department are there to ensure that your landlord complies with these regulations.